 Owzzup App by Dmitriy Chuta demonstrates a meticulous attention to the details.
 Beautiful patchy background, muted colors, engaging font and smooth icons add a special zest to side menu.

 Real estate company mobile site by Crys has a strong and firm business vibe.
 Vivid combination of blue and white gives the whole design a sense of reliability and seriousness.

-Slide Concept by Álvaro Carreras exhibits awe-inspiring, rather innovation sliding animation with curtain like effect.
+Slide Concept by Álvaro Carreras exhibits awe-inspiring, rather innovation sliding animation with curtain-like effect.

 Side Menu by Kimball Frank Wirig has a harmonious, quite spacious appearance.
 Effective light grey typography is beautifully emphasized by delicate shadows.

 One of the most popular and widely-used approaches of hiding and revealing side menu – is a dragging mechanism, which is implemented by means of a small activation button (usually icon) that shifts the content to the right and reveals navigation on the left side.
-Moreover, this simple process is usually accompanied by enthralling animation that adds extra flair to design.
+Moreover, this simple process is usually accompanied by enthralling animation that adds an extra flair to design.